fsantini/rasPyCNCController/README.md

 Requirements
 ------------

-The program requires a computer and a monitor, preferably a Raspberry Pi 2 or better and a 480x320 touchscreen like [this one from Adafruit](https://www.adafruit.com/products/2097).
+The program requires a Linux computer and a monitor, preferably a Raspberry Pi 2 or better and a 480x320 touchscreen like [this one from Adafruit](https://www.adafruit.com/products/2097).

 Moreover, python 2.7 is required with the following additional modules:

  - psutil
- - PyGame
  - PySerial
  - PySide (and Qt libraries)
- - evdev (for shuttleXpress)
+ - evdev

-For better performance, PyGame can be patched to avoid echoing the joystick commands, but this is not necessary.
-See https://bitbucket.org/pygame/pygame/pull-requests/6/fixed-joystick-debug-printouts/diff

 Instructions
 ------------